GeorgeHernandez/GeorgeHernandez/README.md

 # Hello, world! 👋 🌎

 My name is George Hernandez and I live in Chicago.
-I work as Chief of Applications at [Roji Health Intelligence](https://rojihealthintel.com) in the healthcare industry there.
+I work as Lead Full Stack Engineer at [XIL Health](https://xilhealth.com) in the healthcare industry there.
 (Yes, it's a [Yon Yonson](https://en.wikipedia.org/wiki/Yon_Yonson) reference.)

 🐈 I am a calm, candid, & curious cat who strives to be a courageous, creative, & kind contributor.
 How do you know?
 How can you know?
 Let's test it out.
 Let's be effective & efficient but manage our suffering as we do it.